-1.5 Graphing and/or Plotting
+1.9 Graphing and/or Plotting

-The last subject we want to discuss is graphing data, and the equation of a line.
-You probably learned in high school about making graphs.
+Now we want to discuss graphing data.
+You probably learned about making graphs in high school.
 Astronomers frequently use graphs to plot data.
-You have probably seen all sorts of graphs, such as the plot of the performance of the stock market shown in the next figure (Fig. 1.2).
+You have probably seen all sorts of graphs, such as the plot of the performance of the stock market shown in Fig. 1.2.
 A plot like this shows the history of the stock market versus time.
 The "x" (horizontal) axis represents time, and the "y" (vertical) axis represents the value of the stock market.
 Each place on the curve that shows the performance of the stock market is represented by two numbers, the date (x axis), and the value of the index (y axis).
 For example, on May 10 of 2004, the Dow Jones index stood at 10,000.

 Plots like this require two data points to represent each point on the curve or in the plot.
 For comparing the stock market you need to plot the value of the stocks versus the date.
-We call data of this type an "ordered pair".
-Each data point requires a value for x (the date) and y (the value of the Dow Jones index).
-In the next table is the data for how the
+We call data of this type an "ordered pair."
+Each data point requires a value for x (the date)